llorens-marti/cpp-continuous-memory-container/README.md

 The container provides its own shared pointers that will help iterate/access the elements stored on it.

+Future improvements:

+- Make sure that there is only one container per type and per thread.
+- Alow re-arrangement of stored elements at runtime.
+- Allow container to detect and remove circular references.

+Known problems:

+- Code in destructors make destruction code slow.
+Even if we invalidate everything we can not avoid calling the destructor.

 # How to compile